Stannnnn/jelly-app/README.md

 ### 🚀 Docker Deployment

-You can now deploy **Jelly Music App** using Docker, with the ability to set a default or locked Jellyfin server URL using a `.env` file—ideal for simplified self-hosting.
+You can now deploy **Jelly Music App** using Docker, with the ability to set a default or locked Jellyfin server URL using a `.env` file, ideal for simplified self-hosting.

 ---

-## 🔧 Using Docker Compose (Recommended)
+#### 🔧 Using Docker Compose (Recommended)

 The Jelly Music App image is available at: